 These effects, called "deterministic effects", have been known for a long time, as the first effects were observed with the discovery of X rays by Roentgen.
-They become apparent once the quantity of radiation absorbed exceeds a certain dose level, depending on the type of tissue exposed; the effects increase proportionally to the dose of radiation received by the tissue.
+They are certain to appear, depending on the type of tissue exposed, when the quantity of radiation absorbed exceeds certain dose levels (examples: erythema, radiodermatitis, radionecrosis, cataracts, hematopoietic syndrome, gastro-intestinal syndrome and nervous syndrome); the effects increase with the dose of radiation received by the tissue.